September 29, 2018

 –Aaptiv It’s like having a personal trainer in your pocket.
 Inspiring music, inspiring trainers guiding your through your workout.
 Use my link and get 30% off a new membership.

 –Jet Pack Reclaim your inner-warrior.
 Have more energy.
-Boost your drive.
+Boost your libido.
 Jet Pack is like a cup of coffee for your crotch.
 Enter code “ben” and get yourself 15% off your order at checkout.